tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 EasyShip Pro appeared on the screen.
 The program looked incredibly simple, almost like what you would imagine a 'shipping simulator' would be like in a video game.
 Completely bare bones.

-She clicked on 'Outbound'.
+She clicked on 'outbound'.
 "Watch closely" she said as she begun clicking on the fields on the screen.
 There were only a few.

-Field 1: Shipment Number
+*Field 1: Shipment Number*

 She clicked on the field and selected Shipment A1.

-Field 2: Shipping Level
+*Field 2: Shipping Level*

 She clicked on the option that said 'express'.

 "It will always be this option.
-Yes?'
+Yes?"
 I nodded again baffled by the program.

-She clicked on a button at the bottom of the screen that said confirm shipment.
+She clicked on a button at the bottom of page that said confirm shipment.

-A loading icon appeared on the screen and a label popped out of the printer.
+A loading icon appeared and a label popped out of the printer.

 "Match the shipment number on the label up with the shipment.
 Everything is alphabetical and numerically ordered."
 She walked over to a box and set a label.
 "There we go!
 We are done" she said.